ribot/ribot-api/spec/blueprint.md

                           "type": "string"
                         },
                         "dateOfBirth": {
                           "description": "The ribot's date of birth.
-ISO-8601 with no time component.", "type": "string"
+No time component.", "type": "string"
                         },
                         "bio": {